Skip to Content

 All 9 targets within 0.22°, seven under 0.06°.
 The accuracy holds over ~200–400 years for most planets.

 The ecliptic frame is the natural frame for solar system dynamics — secular perturbation theory, the Laplace-Lagrange eigensystem, and angular momentum conservation all operate in this plane.
-No physical mechanism couples the solar system’s internal precession to the external ICRF; the ICRF rates are a kinematic consequence of the ecliptic dynamics (see Fibonacci Laws — ICRF Perspective).
+No physical mechanism couples the solar system’s internal precession to the external ICRF; the ICRF rates follow from the ecliptic dynamics expressed in a different reference frame (see Fibonacci Laws — ICRF Perspective).

 The conversion to ICRF subtracts H/13 (the general precession).
 Only Earth’s ecliptic rate exceeds this threshold — making Earth the sole prograde planet in ICRF.
 All others precess retrograde: